chocolateboy/PMS-EDL/README.md

 These instructions assume you have the [latest version](http://www.ps3mediaserver.org/forum/viewtopic.php?f=6&t=3507&p=36904#p36904) of PS3 Media Server (PMS) and the [latest version](http://www.java.com/en/download/index.jsp) of Java.

+EDLs require MEncoder, so if it is not being used automatically, it will need to be invoked via the `#--TRANSCODE--#` folder.

+For information on creating EDL files, see [here](http://www.mplayerhq.hu/DOCS/HTML/en/edl.html).

 # Installation <a href="Install"></a>

 * stop PMS